 In February 2013, around 100 armed men from the Sulu archipelago landed on the eastern coast of Sabah and occupied the small village of Kampung Tanduo approximately 100 km east of Lahad Datu.
 On 1 March 2013 there was an exchange of fire and a number of fatalities.
 On 3 March 2013 there were reports of further incidents on the coast between Lahad Datu and Semporna.
 Additional Malaysian security forces were sent to the area on 4 March 2013 and on 5 March 2013 airstrikes and other military action was reported against locations held by the armed group from Sulu around Kampung Tanduo.

 The Malaysian authorities have designated the entire eastern portion of Sabah (extending from the town of Kudat in northern Sabah to Tawau district near the border with Indonesia) as the Eastern Sabah Security Zone, and established the Eastern Sabah Security Command (ESSCOM) to co-ordinate security forces’ activity in the area.
-The Malaysian security forces have strengthened their presence in this area and introduced measures to reduce the risk of unauthorised boat landings.
-Transit points have been unaffected.
+The Malaysian security forces have strengthened their presence in the area and introduced measures to reduce the risk of unauthorised boat landings.

 Take sensible precautions to protect yourself from petty crime.
 Avoid carrying valuables and take particular care of your passport whilst walking, in aircraft, cafes, airport and railway terminals, and hotel rooms.
 Don’t open your hotel room door to strangers, especially late at night.
 This applies particularly to women travelling alone.
 Credit card and ATM fraud is widespread.
 Take great care when using your card.